 1. The 1987 Black Monday Short

 This is the trade that put him in the history books.
 Weeks before the October 1987 crash, Sperandeo told Barron’s that the market was structurally exhausted.
-He didn’t just guess; he saw that equity yields and bond yields had fundamentally decoupled, and his Dow Theory technicals were breaking down.
+The important lesson is not “call the crash.”
+That is too heroic and too dangerous.
+The useful lesson is that he saw equity yields and bond yields decoupling while his Dow Theory technicals were breaking down, so he had a framework for acting when price confirmed the macro stress.

 Strategy Behind the Trade: